boazsegev/iodine/README.md

 Iodine is written in C and allows some compile-time customizations, such as:

-* `FIO_FORCE_MALLO` - avoids iodine's custom memory allocator and use malloc instead (mostly used when debugging iodine).
+* `FIO_FORCE_MALLOC` - avoids iodine's custom memory allocator and use `malloc` instead (mostly used when debugging iodine or when using a different memory allocator).

 * `FIO_MAX_SOCK_CAPACITY` - limits iodine's maximum client capacity.
 Defaults to 131,072 clients.